-Daily fresh fruits, a kicker table, sabbatical and any soft drinks on offer.
-It's not new that employees aren't just concerned about salary and location.
-Instead, they are looking for much more, which is why corporate culture is increasingly moving into the spotlight.
-This new approach toward our relationship with our work environment is pushing companies to concentrate more on this aspect.
+Fresh fruits every day, a kicker table, sabbatical and any soft drinks on offer.
+All of these seemingly inconsequential benefits contribute to an organization's culture.
+Employees aren't just concerned about salary and location anymore.
+They are looking for much more, which is why corporate culture is increasingly moving into the spotlight.
+This new approach to our relationships with our work environment is pushing companies to concentrate more on this aspect.
 As much as a positive work culture can help a business to grow, a negative one can lead to real struggles.

 What is organisational culture?
 Why is it important?
 What are the different types of culture?
-We give you all the information about this key aspect that is currently shaping the future of work.
+Let's discuss the key information about this aspect which is currently shaping the future of work.